ipunkt/rancherize/app/Blueprint/PublishUrls/README.md

 # PublishUrls
-Takes care of setting docker
+Takes care of setting docker environment variables / labels to request the publish of a given domain(and path) to the rancher service spawned by rancherize.
+These settings have to be picked up by service discovery.
+The `traefik` rancher load balancer does this on its own, based on labels.

+# List of implementations
+- traefik

 ## Use case
 The rancher traefik loadbalancer publishes service ports based on a list of labels: